zetamarkets/sdk/README.md

   productLedgers: Array<ProductLedger>; // Vector of your positions and open order state.
   _productLedgersPadding: Array<ProductLedger>;
+  perpProductLedger: ProductLedger; // Perps are held separately as they do not expire
   rebalanceAmount: anchor.BN; // Any balance to be changed in the next market crank
   asset: any; // Underlying asset (SOL, BTC, etc.)

+  accountType: any; // Specific flag for whitelisted market maker accounts
+  lastFundingDelta: AnchorDecimal; // The last funding rate delta applied to this account
+  delegatedPubkey: PublicKey; // A public key that can perform trading functions on your behalf, set with the editDelegatedPubkey instruction

   _padding: Array<number>;
 }
 ```